LinkesAuge/Bot_worldscan/docs/user_guide/README.md

 This user guide provides comprehensive documentation for the Scout application, a powerful automation and computer vision tool designed to detect and interact with game elements, automate repetitive tasks, and analyze game state.

+## Version 1.0.0 Release

+Scout has reached version 1.0.0!
+This release includes numerous improvements and new features.
+For details, see:

+- [What's New in 1.0.0](whats_new.md) - User-focused overview of new features
+- [Release Notes](../RELEASE_NOTES.md) - Complete list of changes and improvements

 ## Table of Contents

 1. [Introduction](introduction.md)